0xSTAR/yandere-dl/README.md

 Once you are there, you can do one of two things . . .

 Run the 'build.py' script to create a binary for your operating system like so...

 On Windows . . .

-> python build.py
+  python build.py

-On Mac or Linux . . . (interpreter of python may change depending on your choice)
+On Mac or Linux . . . (interpreter of python may change depending on your environment variable)

-> python3 build.py
+  python3 build.py

 ^^^^^^^^^^^^^^^^^^ Just make sure that you are using an interpreter of Python 3.6 or newer

 OR ... !

 Run yandere-dl straight from the 'yandere-dl.py' file like so . . .

-> python yandere-dl.py
+python yandere-dl.py

 or for Linux users. . .

-> python3 yandere-dl.py
+python3 yandere-dl.py

 ^^^^^^^^^^^^^^^^^^ Just make sure that you are using an interpreter of Python 3.6 or newer

 # ACTUAL USAGE OF YANDERE-DL